Pele responding well to treatment for respiratory infection | Health

 The 82-year-old Pele has been at the hospital since Tuesday.

-The Albert Einstein hospital said Friday that Pele is getting antibiotics to treat an infection at the same time he undergoes chemotherapy against cancer.
-Pele, whose real name is Edson Arantes do Nascimento, had a colon tumor removed in September 2021.
+The Albert Einstein hospital said Friday that Pelé is getting antibiotics to treat an infection at the same time he undergoes chemotherapy against cancer.
+Pele, whose real name is Edson Arantes do Nascimento, had a colon tumour removed in September 2021.

 Neither his family nor the hospital has said whether the cancer had spread to other organs.